jfcarocota/green-engine/README.md

 # Description

 This is an opensource project that I use to teach my students C++ and game development.
 All the purposes are for education.
-The thecnology used are totally opensource.
+The technology used are totally opensource.

 # Set up and download the project